SurajKande/python_packaging/README.md

  where
     - command is one of the Distutils commands
     - option is one of the options that command supports

- * The setup.cfg file contains default options for commands of the setup.py script.
-This is very useful if the process for building and distributing the package is more complex and requires many optional arguments to be passed to the setup.py script commands.

- * This setup.cfg file allows you to store such default parameters together with your source code on a per project basis.
-This will make your distribution flow independent from the project and also provides transparency about how your package was built/distributed to the users and other team members.

 an example of the setup.cfg configuration file that provides some global, sdist, and bdist_wheel commands defaults: